Convert EMF to PDF

 Tailored guidance for different workflows

-- Transform EMF assets to PDF for cross-browser compatibility in production builds
+- Transform EMF assets from Windows design tools to PDF for cross-platform design collaboration

 -